Why Create a Video Slideshow?

 Mobile Apps for Shooting Photos and Videos

-The problem is that Premiere Pro doesn't support the DNG files created by Lightroom Mobile.
+The problem is that Premiere Pro doesn't support the DNG files created by Lightroom CC.
 After Effects does.
 In After Effects, it was great to make exposure adjustments in Camera RAW (via Interpret Footage) to stills in my slide shows whenever I wanted to.
 In Premiere Pro slideshows, I worked around that by creating TIFF versions of the files that I needed for the montage from the DNGs in Lightroom.

 Shoot video.
 In my own video slideshows, I might also include some accompanying video clips, as well.
 If a picture is worth a thousand words, a video is worth, well, even more.
 You can also use video clips to use as a sound bed for your photo montage.
 If you are out shooting photos, take a moment to squeeze off a few video clips, as well.
 If you can shoot the video at 4K resolution, all the better.